akakikuumeri/Bluetooth-LED-Glasses/README.md

 ![soldering](https://i.imgur.com/Jbqgy0N.png)
 This was mainly an exercise in small scale soldering.
 In the future, I would rather do this with flexible PCBs.

+##Related project
+Here is a version of the same project with only row-based control: https://github.com/akakikuumeri/LEDglasses